Unitarization of infinite-range forces: graviton-graviton scattering: Resonances of the graviton-graviton scattering: the graviball

 The resonance effects manifest themselves more clearly in the modulus squared of the function that drives the final- and initial-state interactions in the corresponding graviton-graviton PWA.
 For instance, one could think of a situation where multiple gravitons are produced by an energetic source so that a pair of gravitons with quantum numbers $(J, \lm_{1-4})$ rescatter with certain energy.
 The function that controls the exchange of graviton-graviton states with such quantum numbers, or from external sources that couple to this system, $1/D^{(J)}_{\lm_3\lm_4,\lm_1\lm_2}(s)$, is given by~\cite{oller.book} (also called an Omn\`es function)

 where $\lambda=\lambda_1-\lambda_2$.
 Notice also that $1/D^{(J)}=T^{(J)}/V^{(J)}$.

 We show in the right panel of Fig.~\ref{fig.170725.1} the modulus squared of $|1/D^{(0)}(s)|^2$ as a function of $s$ in units of $\Lambda^2$.
 We clearly observe a resonance shape with an $s$ dependence driven by the pole $s_P$ in the complex-$s$ plane, Eq.~\eqref{200206.2}.
 The peak in $|1/D^{(0)}(s)|^2$ is located at $s\simeq\, 0.1 \Lambda^2$, which is much smaller than the modulus of $s_P$, but displaced towards larger values than $\varkappa \Lambda^2$.
-Of course, in the Laurent expansion of $1/D^{(J)}(s)$ there are other contributions in addition to the just the pole-term one.
+Of course, in the Laurent expansion of $1/D^{(J)}(s)$ there are other contributions in addition to the just the pole-term one (this is discussed explicitly for the $\sigma$ resonance in Refs.~\cite{Oller:2004xm,Oller:2003ca}).
 The value around 1 of $|1/D^{(0)}(s)|^2$ at the peak, as shown in Fig.~\ref{fig.170725.1}, can be understood by identifying the residue of $1/D^{(0)}(s)$ at $s_P$.
 Then, the isolated pole-term contribution to $1/|D^{(0)}(s)|^2$ is approximately $(4/(9\pi^2))/((s/\Lambda^2)^2+4/(9\pi^2))$, whose maximum value is~1.

 Therefore, we conclude that the physical effects of the pole could be felt at values quite lower than $\Lambda^2$ because its resonant peak occurs at $s \ll \Lambda^2$.
-Needless to say that a pure perturbative expansion within the EFT of gravity could be severely affected by this fact.
-To illustrate this point let us consider the first two terms in the expansion of $1/D^{(0)}$ in powers of $s$, which we call $1/D_2^{(0)}(s)$,
+Needless to say that a pure perturbative expansion within the EFT of gravity could be severely affected by this fact.\footnote{For instance, this has been the case for low-energy $\pi\pi$ scattering where the isoscalar scalar $\pi\pi$ phase shifts receives large higher-order corrections which amount around a 40\% of the leading result, while they are negligible for the isotensor scalar scattering length \cite{Leutwyler:2008ma}.
+The nucleon $\sigma$ term is also strongly affected by the non-perturbative physics due to the $\sigma$ resonance because of the pion-scalar form factor through the $\Delta_\sigma$ term \cite{Gasser:1990ap}.} To illustrate this point let us consider the first two terms in the expansion of $1/D^{(0)}$ in powers of $s$, which we call $1/D_2^{(0)}(s)$,